jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 All in all, I am quite satisfied with the results.
 Even though the generator was quite fast already (44 nanoseconds / invocation), the most important part is that I could reduce the amount of memory allocated per call.
 As you saw, `Span<T>` makes it a lot easier to manipulate memory in a safe way.
-Before you would have to introduce `unsafe` code, and you probably wouldn't be able to eliminate all of them.
+Before you would have to introduce `unsafe` code, and you probably wouldn't be able to eliminate all of the allocations.

 If you are deploying code that is invoked millions of times a day, these small savings can quickly add up.